 The product enters the top and feed out through the bottom.
 Cool air is pulled through by a large fan and the warm moist air is exhausted out the side of the counter flow cooler.
 With this method its possible to cool the wood pellets very quickly and then onto the packaging process.

 Packaging and Storing Wood Pellets

-Making a pellet is one thing, making good quality wood pellets is another.
+Making a pellet is one thing, making good quality product is another.
 So how do you test wood pellets to see if they are good quality?
 There are various tests, for instance, drop the pellet in a glass of water.
 If the pellet sinks to the bottom of the glass then it has been produced to a high density.
 Another simple test is to apply horizontal force on the pellet.
-If it breaks cleanly with few fines then that is a sign of good quality wood pellets.
+If it breaks cleanly with few fines then that is a sign of good quality product.

 Conclusions on How To Make Wood Pellets

 So as I’m sure you gathered from the information above there are many steps to making wood pellets.
 You need the right equipment and you need the right knowledge.